Do You Edge or Mow First? - Trimyxs

 Use the Right Tools

 Whether you're edging or mowing, it's important to use the right tools for the job.
-Make sure you have a properly sharpened lawnmower blade, a high-quality trimmer or edger, or an universal weed eater lawn mower attachment.
+Make sure you have a properly sharpened lawnmower blade, a high-quality trimmer or edger, or a universal weed eater lawn mower attachment.

 Schedule Your Time for Best Results

-The ideal time for edging and mowing is also weather dependent.
-If you're dealing with excessive heat, wait until the sun and temperatures are cooler.
-So, your lawn won't dry out after mowing or edging.
+The ideal time for edging and mowing is also weather-dependent.
+If you're dealing with excessive heat, wait until the sun and temperatures are cooler so your lawn won't dry out after mowing or edging.

 It's also important to allow enough time for both tasks.
 So, you can properly execute each job and get the best results.
 Consider breaking up large lawn jobs over several days or smaller sections on one day of work.
 You won't overexert yourself and end up frustrated this way.
 It will keep the job from taking too long or being done partially.